-Sri Lanka profile - Timeline - BBC News
+Sri Lanka profile - Timeline

 1993 - President Premadasa killed in LTTE bomb attack.

-1994 - President Kumaratunga comes to power pledging to end war.
+1994 - President Chandrika Kumaratunga comes to power pledging to end war.
 Peace talks opened with LTTE.

 1995 - "Third Eelam War" begins when rebels sink naval craft.